astropy/astropy/docs/io/ascii/read.rst

 after the header lines and counting the data lines from 0 as usual in Python).
 In this table with just two lines the problem is easy to spot, but for longer tables, the line number is very helpful.
 We can now fix that line by hand in the file by adding quotes around ``"alpha Cen"``.
-Then, we can try to read the table again and see if it works or if there is a another badly formatted data line.
+Then we can try to read the table again and see if it works or if there is a another badly formatted data line.